-Let’s look into the current situation a bit closer, consider what introverts and extroverts can learn from each other’s online behaviour, and finish off with a few tips on how to work better together online.
+Let’s look into the current situation a bit closer and consider what introverts and extroverts can learn from each other’s online behaviour.
+We'll finish off with a few tips on how to work better together online.

 In many ways, the development of the world wide web has been an introvert’s dream come true.
 No need for phone calls!
 Working from home!
 All the music, books and films you like available through your computer!

 It’s almost as if the internet was built by introverts, for introverts.
 For everyone who scores highly on the introvert-spectrum, there is nothing too upsetting about the lockdowns.